giovannymassuia/data-structures/trie/README.md

 ## Conclusion

 Tries offer an elegant solution to a range of problems associated with string manipulation and storage.
 This repository's route resolution implementation showcases the efficiency and clarity that tries bring to the table.

+---

+Credits to ChatGPT for the help with this README.md 😛